Who are you? Why should I care?

 But once you built a brand, there’s no reason to answer at all – it’s apparent from the first glance.

 Creating a brand around your blog is not easy, but it’s definitely worth it.
 Once you establish your brand, you also establish authority in your field.
-If you do it right, people will even start to think of your brand as a synonym for the whole niche.
+If you do it right, people will even think of your brand as a synonym for the whole niche.

-So, how exactly does a blogger build a memorable brand?
+So, how does a blogger build a memorable brand?
 I can’t give you any definitive answers because they don’t exist – but what I can do is reveal some of the tested and tried tips that can help you on your path to becoming a blogging superstar.

 1. Niche Down